Employer Identification Number for a Sole Proprietor

 Where to Get Your Employer Identification Number

 You can apply for an employer identification number (EIN) online; it takes about 15 minutes.

 If you're a sole proprietor (Schedule C or F filer) and none of the situations in the above list applies, you can use your social security number on your federal tax forms.
 However, it may be a good idea to get an employer identification number (EIN) in your own name as a sole proprietor.

-Form 1099-MISC must be filed with the IRS and a copy provided to any independent contractor you pay $600 or more during the tax year.
+Form 1099-MISC must be provided to any independent contractor you pay $600 or more during the tax year.